JMVCoelho/ia_proj_2/README.md

 ## Part 2

-Implemented Q-learning algorithm, that given a trajectory computes Q-values for each action.7
+Implemented Q-learning algorithm, that given a trajectory computes Q-values for each action.

 Implemented in python. (file RL.py)
 RL.py had some base code.